-Universities are increasingly offering scholarships dedicated to "As a community, we will be stronger if we're open to diversity and have a more compassionate and humane policy towards people seeking asylum."
-Margaret Tung students seeking asylum, which do not require them to pay full international fees.
+"Education is a fantastic social escalator - it changes people's lives."
+Jude Stoddart students seeking asylum, which do not require them to pay full international fees.
 "It is absolutely fabulous that they recognise the potential and talent of young people seeking asylum," Jude says.

 However, in 2018, the Federal Government withdrew the modest income support families received for children over 18 enrolled in full-time study.
 Over 18s are now automatically required to work, and their families receive no benefit to support their children through university.
 Students also have no access to government student loan schemes.